noahehall/theBookOfNoah/0current/aws/exams/services/compute/lambda.md

 - event object: properties depend on the event source
   - includes all of the (meta)data required by your fn
 - context object: properties depend on the event source
-  - enables the fn to interact with the execution environment
+  - enables the fn to interact with the execution context of the environment
   - AWS requestId: track specific invocations
   - runtime: time iun MS remaining before the fn timeout
   - logging: which amazon cloudwatch logs stream your log statements will be delivered to